 Our words aren’t just a way we communicate our thoughts and needs to each other.
 They’re way more important – holding in each word the capability to frame our world.

-God used only His words when He spoke the world into existence.
+God used only His words when He spoke the universe into existence.
 And we were created by God to work the same way.
-In the book of Genesis we see God made us in His image and after His likeness.
+In the book of Genesis, we see God made us in His image and after His likeness.
 Therefore, we were created to be imitators of the way God operates.
 In fact, I believe He expects us to.

 He framed the entire universe with only His words, and He expects us to do the same with the universe of our lives and family.
-We’ve been given a great power and the responsibility to choose and use our words wisely.
+We have a whole lotta power!
+We should be mindful of how we use it.

 Think of your words as the building materials of your life.
 Now picture yourself with your family on a construction site ready to build your lives together.
 You each have been given tools and the bricks to build the structure you’ll be living in.
 Your words are the bricks that that will become the walls of your life.